mathigatti/gestures2anything/README.md

 # How it works?

-Using [this](http://gestos.mathigatti.com/) website you can identify 6 basic gestures and receive their MIDI code into your computer. `midi_example.py` is a simple script that receives the messages and prints them.
+[This](http://gestos.mathigatti.com/) website identifies 6 basic gestures and sends a MIDI message.
+To catch the MIDI you can use `midi_example.py`, it's a simple script that receives the messages and prints them.
 You can replace the print statement for anything else you want.

 For more details about the website development check [this repository](https://github.com/mathigatti/GesturesController).